Mastering Cross-Device Click Tracking Unlocking User Journeys

 Alright, so you wanna nail cross-device tracking?
 It's not just about the tech; it's about how you put it all together for real results.

 Consistent user IDs are key.
 Make sure whatever system you use (crm, email platform) assigns the same id to a user no matter what device they're on.
+For example, you could use a unique email address as a primary identifier across all platforms.

 Think about your customer relationship management (crm) system.
 It's gotta be the single source of truth for you customer data, linking all their devices and interactions.
+Integrate your website forms and any other customer touchpoints directly into your CRM.

 Don't forget your email marketing platforms; they're great for identifying users across devices when they click links in your emails.
+Ensure your email platform is connected to your CRM so that email clicks are logged against the correct user profile.

 Tools like google analytics 4 (ga4) can be super helpful, but you need to understand identity spaces and reporting identity to get the most out of them.